Why do muscles twitch after exercise?

 What causes muscle contractions?

-During these first few hours following a workout, the neurotransmitter nor-epinephrine increases in concentration within the damaged muscle tissue.
+During these first few hours following a workout, the neurotransmitter nor-epinephrine increases concentration within the damaged muscle tissue.
 This triggers two reactions: vasoconstriction and metabolic activation of the damaged fibers, which is why your muscles feel tight and stiff after working out.

 According to the study, two kinds of calpain may work before workouts or exercise to signal adenosine triphosphate (ATP) production to provide enough energy for the workout routine.
 The other strand of calpain responds after your muscle tissues have been damaged by working out and repairs them using collagen found in your body.